-This course will explore in-depth various ways that plants interact with microbes in the environment, at the macroscopic, cellular, and molecular levels.
-Case studies will include both parasitic and mutualistic (symbiotic) interactions.
+This course explores in-depth various ways that plants interact with microbes in the environment, at the macroscopic, cellular, and molecular levels.
+Case studies include both parasitic and mutualistic (symbiotic) interactions.
 Microbes include fungi, bacteria, nematodes, and viruses.
 Includes plant pathology and studies of the beneficial relationships between plants and microbes.
 Inquiry-based labs are integrated into the lecture and discussion sessions.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Lect.
 2, Lab 2.
-Prerequisite: BIO 203 or BIO 304; MIC 230.
+Prerequisite: BIO 203 or MIC 230.
 (Cross-listed with BIO/MIC; may only earn credit in one department.)
 Offered Fall - Odd Numbered Years.